 Running a startup can be an exciting time.
-You’re stirring the pot, disrupting the marketplace, and looking to achieve success at breakneck speeds.
-However, there are plenty of operational roadblocks on the horizon, even from the beginning.
-Many startups hit the ground through two routes — equity financing and debt financing.
-We’re going to focus on the latter and provide some concrete ways you can stay prepared and ready to qualify for startup loans.
+You're stirring the pot, disrupting the marketplace, and looking to achieve success at breakneck speeds.
+However, plenty of operational roadblocks are on the horizon, even from the beginning.
+Many startups hit the ground through equity financing and debt financing.
+We're going to focus on the latter and provide some concrete ways you can stay prepared and ready to qualify for startup loans.

 Startup loans are diverse, offering a wide range of benefits depending on which loan product you choose.
 No matter which option you go with, staying prepared for the road ahead with proactive steps can ensure a smoother qualification process.
-We’re going to go through a comprehensive checklist that will outfit startup owners with the right tools, documentation, reporting, and information to qualify for financing.
+We will go through a comprehensive checklist that will outfit startup owners with the right tools, documentation, reporting, and information checklist for a startup business to qualify for financing.

 Note: You'll rarely have to meet every requirement on this checklist, but the more boxes you check — the more likely you'll qualify for startup loans and financing opportunities.